-171. In order to implement the activities outlined in the operational paragraphs of this Plan of Action in an efficient and timely manner, they should be presented, in accordance with United Nations rules and practices, as a work programme with clearly defined objectives and outputs for the biennium, including timeframes and expected outcomes.
-The Secretary-General of UNCTAD should present the work programme to member States for discussion at the first meeting of the Working Party on the Medium-term Plan and the Programme Budget and the subsequent executive session of the Trade and Development Board.
+169. [In order to implement this Plan of Action in an efficient and timely manner, the activities of the secretariat, as outlined in the operational paragraphs of this text, should be guided by a logical framework - a work programme clearly defined in terms of objectives, timeframes and expected outcomes.
+The framework, devised by the secretariat, should take into consideration budget and resource constraints; it should be presented to member States for discussion at the first meeting of the Working Party on the Medium-term Plan and the Programme Budget and adopted at the subsequent executive session of the Trade and Development Board.
+A report on implementation and an assessment of the results should form part of each Commission's standing agenda.]